berops/claudie/docs/config/config.md

   | NodeType | [NodeType](#nodetype) | Type of the node                  |

 ## Provider
-Provider represent a single provider from manifest
+Provider represent a single provider from the manifest.

   | Name                | Type   | Description                                                        |
   | ------------------- | ------ | ------------------------------------------------------------------ |